otrv4/otrv4/otrv4.md

 ### Session expiration

-An attacker may capture some messages to compromise their ephemeral secrets at a later time.
+OTRv4 can vulnerable to a situation when an attacker capture some messages to compromise their ephemeral secrets at a later time.
 To mitigate against this, message keys should be deleted regularly.
 OTRv4 implements this by detecting whether a new ECDH key has been generated within a certain amount of time.
-If it hasn't, then the session is expired.
+If it hasn't, the session is expired.

-To expire the session:
+To expire a session:

-1. Send a TLV type 1 (Disconnected) Message
+1. Send a TLV type 1 (Disconnected) Message.
+2. Calculate the MAC keys corresponding to the stored message keys in the `skipped_MKenc` dictionary and put them on the `old_mac_keys` list (so they are revealed the next time a message is sent in a new ratchet).
-2. Securely delete all keys and data associated with the conversation.
+3. Securely delete all keys and data associated with the conversation.
    This includes:

    1. The root key and all chain keys.
+   2. All message keys and extra symmetric keys stored in the `skipped_MKenc` dictionary.
-   2. The ECDH keys, DH keys and brace key.
+   3. The ECDH keys, DH keys and brace keys.
-   3. The Secure Session ID (SSID) whose creation is described [here](#interactive-deniable-authenticated-key-exchange-dake) and [here](#non-interactive-auth-message), any old MAC keys that remain unrevealed, and the extra symmetric key if present.
+   4. The Secure Session ID (SSID) whose creation is described [here](#interactive-deniable-authenticated-key-exchange-dake) and [here](#non-interactive-auth-message), any old MAC keys that remain unrevealed, and the extra symmetric key if present.
-   4. Reset the state and key variables, as defined in [its section](#resetting-state-variables-and-key-variables).
+   5. Reset the state and key variables, as defined in [its section](#resetting-state-variables-and-key-variables).

-3. Transition the protocol state machine to `START`
+4. Transition the protocol state machine to `START`

 The session expiration time is decided individually by each party so it is possible for one person to have an expiration time of two hours and the other